icgrp/prflow_nested_dfx/README.md

 ### Generate the static design

 To create a static design(overlay) for PR pages, you can simply run the command below in your `/<PROJECT_DIR>/`.
+Note that this process can take >3 hours depending on the system CPU/RAM.

 ```
 make overlay -j$(nproc)